Neva Jane Langley

-Neva Jane Langley Fickling (January 25, 1933 – November 18, 2012) was an American beauty pageant queen.
+Neva Jane Langley Fickling (January 25, 1933 – November 18, 2012) was an American actress and beauty queen who was crowned Miss America 1953.

 Biography

 Langley was born in Lakeland, Florida.
 As a college sophomore she transferred to Wesleyan College in Macon, Georgia, where she was a member of Alpha Delta Pi sorority.
 While attending that college she became Miss Macon, Miss Georgia, and then Miss America 1953.

 Ms. Langley's first television appearance as Miss America was on What's My Line (September 14, 1952) as the mystery guest.
 She rode the grand prize most-beautiful float by a commercial firm, called "America The Beautiful", in the January 1, 1953 Tournament of Roses Parade in Pasadena, California.
 During her reign as Miss America, she was hospitalized for one week with pneumonia.
 She was also known for being the only Miss Georgia to win the Miss America pageant until Betty Cantrell was crowned Miss America 2016, sixty-three years later.